 - Partnerships with digital merchants- Partnerships with digital companies combine the liquid bulk chemical distributors’ geographical market and industry expertise with tools such as e-commerce portals and load match websites for the rapid acquisition of orders and information requests.
 These tools may also provide rapid data analysis and data transparency across remote teams.
 Technology, by providing efficient interactions and meaningful information, builds relationships between drivers, dispatchers, manufactures and end-users.

 Deloitte, in their Oil, Gas, and Chemical Industry 2020 Outlook states “How can chemical companies respond to oversupply and the resulting margin pressure?
 Efforts should be directed toward driving higher process efficiencies and enhancing cost savings across the chemical value chain with the help of digital technologies.”
 Additional drivers behind the trend toward digitization include an aging workforce expected to retire within 5-yrs. and a tech-savvy younger generation coming in to fill this gap.

-The chemical transportation sectors, including trucking, rail, and shipping, will evolve to support these demands from chemical companies to improve the efficiency of the supply chain and provide greater transparency.
-Trucking, a primary mode of transportation for the chemical industry supports 54% of all shipments, has already seen changes through the incorporation of digital technologies including mobile sensors, real-time position tracking and online recorders to monitor product status en route.
+The liquid bulk chemical transportation sectors, including trucking, rail, and shipping, will evolve to support these demands from chemical bulk transportation companies to improve the efficiency of the supply chain and provide greater transparency.
+Liquid transport trucking, a primary mode of transportation for the chemical industry supports 54% of all shipments, has already seen changes through the incorporation of digital technologies including mobile sensors, real-time position tracking and online recorders to monitor product status en route.
 These digital enhancements are all used for improved visibility, quality, and control.